-Cuba is a surprisingly huge island and while two weeks may seem like a long time to visit an island, you will find yourself hard pressed to cover even half in that number of days.
+Cuba is a surprisingly huge island and while two weeks may seem like a long time to visit an island, you will find yourself hard-pressed to cover even half in that number of days.

-If you have limited vacation time or don’t mind traveling ultra fast, you can easily see all the main cities including Havana, Viñales, Trinidad, Cienfuegos, Camaguey, Santiago de Cuba, Holguin and Baracoa with 14 days in Cuba.
+If you have limited vacation time or don’t mind traveling ultra-fast, you can easily see all the main cities including Havana, Viñales, Trinidad, Cienfuegos, Camaguey, Santiago de Cuba, Holguin and Baracoa with 14 days in Cuba.
 However, this type of schedule will have you sleeping in most places only 1 night and involve some long bus rides.

 If you prefer a pace that allows you to immerse yourself a little, then our two week Cuba itinerary should fit you just right.
 Let’s start our trip in the amazing capital of Havana.